What Is A Gut Rehab?

 When done right, a gut rehab can put a tidy profit in your pocket.
-It has more potential upside than a more superficial fixer job.
-But it also has more potential downside, so it’s important to make sure you do things right.
+It has more potential upsides than a more superficial fixer job.
+But it also has more potential downsides, so it’s important to make sure you do things right.

 A gut rehab involves extensive work.
 Some of that will be structural, such as removing internal walls to create more space.
 However, some structural jobs are far more expensive than others, such as foundation issues.

 It is imperative that you have a good inspector on your side.
 The property needs to be inspected before purchase.
 You don’t want any major surprises after closing on the property.
 One major structural issue can be the difference between profit and loss, even when the potential profit is in the tens of thousands of dollars.

 Ideally, before you buy, you should know roughly what the potential resale price for the property will be.
 You can determine this by finding prices for properties in the same neighborhood that are in good shape and similar in size.